BlockchainCommons/www.blockchaincommons.com/_posts/2018-11-19-Project-Proposal-New-Social-Key-Recovery-Approach.md

  * Key recovery should require approval of many individuals so as to minimize potential for theft or deliberate key compromise by a small malicious subset of users.

- * Key recovery should require the smallest acceptable threshold so as to prevent loss of funds from destroyed/loss/inaccessible shares.
+ * Key recovery should require the smallest acceptable threshold so as to prevent loss of funds from destroyed/lost/inaccessible shares.

- * Key recovery requiring interaction with too many individuals is undesirable, as each interaction must involve re-authentication at the inconvenience of both users.
+ * Key recovery requiring interaction with too many individuals is undesirable, as each interaction must involve re-authentication at the inconvenience of all involved.

  * Social trust is not uniformly distributed among different social circles, such as friends, business acquaintances, and family.
 Individuals may be fungible within a certain circle of trust, but not more broadly.
 A "family member" is not the same as a "business partner."